 The lying leg curl machine is the easiest way to isolate and train your hamstrings.

-This exercise will require a specialized hamstring machine, but most gyms should have some version of it.
+This exercise will require a specialized hamstring machine, but most gyms should have some version of it (check out the differences between the Leg Extension vs Leg Curl in my other article).

 11. Floor Lying Glute Ham-Raise